Battle of Saguntum (75 BC)

 The Battle of Saguntum was fought in 75 BC between forces of the Roman Republic under the command of Gnaeus Pompeius Magnus and Quintus Caecilius Metellus Pius and an army of Sertorian rebels under the command of Quintus Sertorius.
-The location of the battle is disputed, but most likely near modern Langa de Duero, as Sallust informs us the battle was fought on the banks of the river Douro.
+The location of the battle is disputed, but it was most likely near modern Langa de Duero, as Sallust informs us the battle was fought on the banks of the river Douro.
 The battle lasted from noon till night and ended in a draw.

 Background

 In 88 BC, Lucius Cornelius Sulla marched his legions on Rome, starting a period of civil wars.
 Quintus Sertorius, a client of Gaius Marius, joined his patron's faction and took up the sword against the Sullan faction (mainly optimates).
-After the death of Lucius Cornelius Cinna and Gaius Marius, Sertorius lost faith with his factions leadership.
+After the death of Lucius Cornelius Cinna and Gaius Marius, Sertorius lost faith in his faction's leadership.
 In 82 BC, during the war against Sulla, he left Italy for his assigned province in Hispania.
-Unfortunately his faction lost the war in Italy right after his departure and in 81 BC Sulla sent Gaius Annius Luscus with several legions to take the Iberian provinces from Sertorius.
-After a brief resistance Sertorius and his men are expelled form Hispania.
-They end up in Mauretania in north-western Africa where they conquered the city of Tingis.
+Unfortunately his faction lost the war in Italy right after his departure, and in 81 BC Sulla sent Gaius Annius Luscus with several legions to take the Iberian provinces from Sertorius.
+After a brief resistance Sertorius and his men are expelled from Hispania.
+They ended up in Mauretania in north-western Africa where they conquered the city of Tingis.
 Here the Lusitanians, a fierce Iberian tribe who were about to be invaded by a Sullan governor, approached him.
 They asked him to become their war leader in the fight against the Sullans.
 In 80 BC Sertorius landed at the little fishing town of Baelo near the Pillars of Hercules (Gibraltar) and returned to Hispania.
-Soon after his landing he fought and defeated the Sullan general Lucius Fufidius (the aforementioned Sullan governor) at the Baetis river.
-After this he defeated several Sullan armies and drove his opponents from Hispania.
+Soon after his landing he fought and defeated the Sullan general Lucius Fufidius (the aforementioned Sullan governor) at the Baetis River.
+After this, he defeated several Sullan armies and drove his opponents from Hispania.